 - The produce you work for tastes 100 times better than store-bought (just try a bite and you’ll be convinced).

 - When you grow something yourself, you know what’s in it, and on it – you can make it pesticide and chemical-free if you want, without the extra grocery store “organic” fees, as well as being confident that it was grown responsibly.

 - Part of your food tasting better is the peace of mind that comes with your garden vegetables;

 - Bonus – it’s really fun!

 It’s like Spring all over again!
-Those poor Northern states don’t know what they’re missing shivering away all winter.
+Those poor Northern states don’t know what they’re missing shivering away all Fall & Winter.

 In fact, most of my tomatoes don’t even make it back into the house.
 They’re so tempting I eat them right there in the garden!

-All attendees get a goody bag with a coupon that can be used towards supplies for your Earthbox, and special day-of pricing on your very own Earthbox; it’s almost like getting your money back for the class!
+All attendees get a goody bag with a coupon that can be used towards supplies for your Earthbox, & special day-of pricing on your very own Earthboxes; it’s almost like getting your money back for the class!

 I’m an over-educated, passionate, gardening and pet enthusiast, and I have found the perfect job!
 My writing is based on my studies in Biology and Health, and my experiences from gardening with my family as a child.